Brighton and Hove Albion

 Getting There & Parking

-There is a club car park with 151 accessible parking spaces for home and away supporter’s available 700 metres away.
-Accessible parking is available at 50% discount, but this must be pre-booked via the club’s supporter services team on 0844 3271901.
+Match day parking sales are available in the clubs Bridge Car Park, which is situated 1,500 metres away from the ground.
+Accessible parking is available at 50% discount, but this must be pre-booked via the club’s supporter services team on 0844 327 1901.
 Accessible parking can be booked up until 72 hours prior to the match.
-Drop off facilities are available, but early arrival is neccessary.
-For further information on the travel guide please see http://www.seagulls.co.uk/documents/travel-guide-april14229-1169722.pdf
+Drop off facilities are available, but early arrival is necessary.
+For further information on the travel guide please see.

 National Rail have published links to the nearest stations to sporting venues including Brighton and Hove Albion see here for more information.